 For Doers, you won’t get blamed, nor do you get the credit for a bad/good WIDI result.
 Unless you and your partner are just known to be a good(or bad) combination.

 For Doers, there’s less you can do to do well in the event.
 Like no matter how lucky you are or how good you are at interpreting scribbles if your writer just decided to be deep that day and describe the structure like they’re in an advanced poetry class, you’re kinda screwed.

 For us, we just gotta put in the effort to practice at least once with our writer and tell them about anything that’s unclear in their writing.
 Because almost no one is going to re-read their own writing to figure out what they need to improve on; this event does not induce people to put in that much effort.
 If you really think your partner is just that horrible at writing, step up and become the writer instead.

 The most important thing for this event is practice.
-It’s pretty easy to have someone grab a bunch of odd materials and stick them into a styrofoam hemisphere to make a practice build for you, but as Covid sucks, here are 5 tests from SOINC that can be done online.
+It’s pretty easy to have someone grab a bunch of odd materials and stick them into a styrofoam hemisphere to make a practice build for you, but if you can’t meet in-person, here are 5 tests from SOINC that can be done online.

 Write It Do It

 One student will write a description of an object and how to build it, and then the other student will attempt to construct the object from the description.

 Write It Do It is a Division B and Division C that has been run nationally for many years.
 In the event, one team member ("writer") is given a structure built from some sort of construction materials; the same member then writes a set of instructions on how to build it.